-The mission of Support Services for Students with Disabilities is to ensure that students who are otherwise qualified are able to successfully participate in Dordt College's distinctive Christian higher education.
+The mission of Support Services for Students with Disabilities is to ensure that students who are otherwise qualified are able to successfully participate in Dordt University's distinctive Christian higher education.

 Students are not required to reveal a disability in their college application, but revealing a disability may be beneficial especially if there is a discrepancy in the application information (e.g. GPA and ACT scores).
 Special admission considerations may be made on a case by case basis if the student does not meet minimum requirements for admission due to a disability.
 Making the college aware of any disability enables the college to make proper accommodations for the student as soon as he or she arrives on campus.